 The sprint components are our building blocks of innovation.
 Because we don't know everything, our trusted sprint-based process helps us learn quickly.

 Rapid research to gain a good understanding of the challenge, followed by clearly framing the problem.

-Exploration of solutions, even in parallel industries.
-Combining the best ideas into the most practical implementation that addresses the challenge
+Exploration of solutions, even solutions from parallel industries.
+Combining the best ideas into the most practical implementation that addresses the challenge.

 Selection of solution.
 Using a structured decision making approach, the solutions and ideas generated from the green phase are reviewed.
 A solution is selected to further develop into a prototype.

 Creation of a proof of concept.
 Make it as believable and interactive as possible.